julsemaan/ssh-telnet-launcher/README.md

 **Alpha3 should be a version that is *fully* working** *Tested on Ubuntu 12.04LTS*

-*Please report any issues here on github*
+*Please report any issues on github*

 *This program is developed using Java 7*

+*This program is developed using Java 7 and currently doesn't support Java 6*

+*A java 6 version will be built soon or you can build it from sources available on github*

   - The SSHTelnetLauncher is a program that reads a PuttyCM database (xml) and displays it in a tree form.
   - It was built for Ubuntu but i'm sure it will work for any other distro that has xterm.